 To select one or more Office or Library, click Select.

-Select the required Offices/Libraries by expanding the categories and ticking those to be included.
+In the following box, select the required Offices/Libraries by expanding the categories and ticking those to be included.

 Then click Save, to return to the search screen.

 The wording on the selection box can be changed in Resource string translations

 By default, volume records are not retrieved as part of a search, although the master record is.

 This feature is turned on/off in System Management > Common Settings

 However, when this feature is turned on, if a volume contains words that you have searched, then the record will be returned as a record in its own right in the search results and it will also show the title of the master record as a concatenation of the master record title and the title of the Volume record.
 At the end of the results view, it will be indicated with a Volume icon.

 Note that at present you cannot search for words or phrases that appear in both the master and volume record.

 |Include deleted records|